Links on Android Authority may earn us a commission. Learn more.

 Despite being a major tech company, though, Apple had trouble making the same kind of splash without a massive library of titles to draw from.
 What’s that they say about quantity and quality, though?

-Check out: 14 Apple TV Plus shows you should watch
+Check out: What to watch on Apple TV Plus

 With a relatively tiny collection of films and series, Apple TV Plus has something most streamers don’t: a shockingly high batting average for quality programming.
 Apple has consistently put out top-tier programming that rivals the prestige output of its much bigger competitors.